 The Boca Property Study Area is designated as "Special Study" in the County General Plan and has been assigned an "Industrial" zoning classification.
 The area is currently used for equipment storage, retail and wholesale of building materials, and an impound yard for a local towing company.
 The parcel contains a complex of abandoned industrial buildings, small modern buildings, and a rectangular, open bay, partitioned sand/gravel storage area.
 Present and Probable Need for Public Facilities and Services The landowner of the Boca Property Study Area has expressed interest in receiving public sewer service from NSD.
-The purpose of public sewer service would be to replace the existing private onsite septic system of undeterminable age and depreciation, which may pose a future threat to public health and safety.
-Expansion of NSD's sphere of influence to include the Boca Property Study Area would allow extension of sewer service following approval of annexation or an outside service agreement with the District.
+The purpose of public sewer service would be to replace the existing private onsite septic system of undeterminable age and depreciation.
+Expansion of NSD's sphere of influence to include the Boca Property Study Area would allow extension of sewer service following approval of annexation to the District.
 Present Capacity and Adequacy of Public Services NSD does not currently have adequate capacity or infrastructure to provide public sewer services to the Boca Property Study Area.
 In order to receive public sewer services, the landowner would be required to identify an appropriate financing mechanism to extend infrastructure into the area without impacting existing ratepayers.
 Social and Economic Communities of Interest No social or economic communities of interest currently exist between the Boca Property Study Area and NSD.
 However, the area is adjacent to NSD's existing sphere.
 Present and Probable Need for Public Services for Disadvantaged Unincorporated Communities No disadvantaged unincorporated communities meeting the definition under State law have been identified anywhere in Napa County.

 Recommendation The Boca Property Study Area has been in industrial use for many years.
 Re-development of the area within NSD's sphere of influence would be consistent with adopted policies promoting the use of public sewer infrastructure to serve urban development.
 However, the area remains designated as "Study Area" by the County and no specific development plans or urgent demand for service exists at this time.
 It would be appropriate to allow the County the opportunity to process a specific development project and perform the necessary environmental review before extending NSD's sphere of influence to include the area.
+If the onsite septic system fails and the County Environmental Health Division confirms a threat to public health and safety exists, the Boca Property Study Area will be eligible to receive public sewer services from NSD through an outside service agreement without extending the sphere of influence.
 Staff recommends the Commission take no action with respect to the Boca Property Study Area.